Faculty Affirmative Action Plan

 In addition, applicants are invited to self-identify as a qualified individual with a disability, as defined in §60-741.2(g)(1)(i) or (ii), in order to receive a hiring preference.

 All applicants are given the opportunity to self-identify when they apply for positions via the university’s online applicant tracking system (ATS).
-Applicants may also fill out a Veterans' Employment Preference Form or a Disabled Employment Preference Form which are used in the selection process as required by state law.

 The University periodically reviews all physical and mental job qualification standards for each job posting.
 The University ensures that, to the extent qualification standards tend to screen out qualified disabled veterans, or qualified individuals with disabilities, they are job-related for the position in question and are consistent with business necessity.